personam-solis/markdown-docs/Docker.md

   * When you do a `-it` the command is switched to a shell and if you exit the container will stop
 * If a container is running an application, simply attaching a session to it will only execute commands within that application
   * i.e. a postgres container will already be running the Postgres *commandline session*, so you cant run commands like `/bin/systemctl status postgresql` but you **can** run `\l` which is a postgres commandline meta-command
+* A layer is a simple tarball that is hashed to ensure integrity and metadata.

 <br>